sjbennett123/vindalebynight/content/current_writeups/Army of the Night/_index.md

 plotline:
 requirements:

+description: Adventuers are attacked by waves of bats and wolves.
-description:  Shortly after the adventurers reach the City of Vindale and enter the Tavern.
+synopsis: Shortly after the adventurers reach the City of Vindale and enter the Tavern.
 A swarm of Wolves of the Feral Hunt and Bats of Sanguine Reaping descend on the town of Vindale.
 Their numbers seem vast and relentless, after some time they will pull back once they have tested these new adventurers.
-synopsis:
 outcomes:

 number_of_cast_members:
-Roles:
+Roles: Wolves of the Feral Hunt and Bats of Sanguine Reaping

 props:
 makeup: